roshanprabhakar/color-replacer/README.md

 that will replace color1.
 Reference the Java api for usage of awt.Color

 #### Note:
-the surrounding code defines input and output files.
+the surrounding code defines input and output image files.
 They can be the same.